-.01 Here is model text if the actuary reports without reservation:
+.01 Here is model text that may be used if the actuary reports without reservation.

-I have determined the capitalized value of those aspects of the pecuniary damages described herein and prepared this report in accordance with accepted actuarial practice.
-It is my opinion that the assumptions and methods I have taken responsibility for are appropriate in the circumstances of this case and for the purpose of this report.
+I have determined the capitalized value of those aspects of the pecuniary damages described herein and prepared this report in accordance with accepted actuarial practice in Canada.
+It is my opinion that the assumptions and methods for which I have taken responsibility are appropriate in the circumstances of this case and for the purpose of this report.